Talon970/Kali_Codex/terminal_commands.md

 # Set brightness (Main monitore)
 xrandr --output eDP-1 --brightness 0.7

+# Open the Nano Editor with the Setting to Shut down the Computer automaticly at a given time
+crontab -e
+0 19 * * 1-5 systemctl poweroff

 ## 📘📘01_Navigation & File System (The Basics)📘📘

 ### pwd (Print Working Directory)